-5010.10 Regular meetings of the Board of Directors shall be held on the second Thursday of each calendar month at 7:30 PM in the Community Center, 59 Arlington Avenue., p.Kr-Kensington.
+5010.10 - Regular meetings of the Board of Directors shall be held on the second Thursday of each calendar month at 7:30 PM in the Community Center, 59 Arlington Avenue, .p.Kr-Kensington.
 The date, time and place of regular Board meetings shall be reconsidered annually at the annual organizational meeting of the Board.
-5010.11 The Board may choose to reschedule meetings at any time present.

-5010.11 The Board may choose to reschedule meetings at any time by a four fifths vote by the Board, or if less than four-fifths of the Directors are present, a unanimous vote of those Directors that are present.
+5010.11 - The Board may choose to reschedule meetings at any time by a four fifths vote by the Board, or if less than four-fifths of the Directors are present, a unanimous vote of those Directors that are present.
+5010.12 - To accommodate special circumstances that may arise other desired start shall be notified of the special Board meeting and the purpose or purposes for which it is called.
+Said notification shall be in writing, delivered to them at least twenty-four (24) hours prior to the meeting.6

-5010.12 To accommodate special circumstances that may arise between regular meetings, the General Manager may reschedule the date, time, and place of the next regular meeting after consultation with the Board President, or if the President is not available, the Board Vice President.
+5010.12 • To accommodate special circumstances that may arise between regular meetings, the General Manager may reschedule the date, time, and place of the next regular meeting after consultation with the Board President, or if the President is not available, the Board Vice President.

-5010.20→ Special meetings (non-emergency) of the Board of Directors may be called by the Board President.¶
+5010.20→ Special meetings (non-emergency) of the Board of Directors may be called by the Board President.¶ 5010.21→ All Directors, the General Manager, District Counsel and